Sharma Lewis

-Sharma Lewis (born 1963) is an American bishop in the United Methodist Church.
-She was consecrated in 2016, and is the resident bishop of the Richmond, Virginia, area.
+Sharma D. Lewis (born 1963) is an American bishop in the United Methodist Church.
+She was consecrated in 2016 and is the resident bishop of the Mississippi episcopal area.
 She is the first African American woman to be elected as bishop in the UMC's Southeastern Jurisdictional Conference.

 Early life

 Sharma D. Lewis was born in 1963 in Statesboro, Georgia.
 Her parents, Charlie Lewis and Alethia Lewis, were owners of several small businesses in the community, including Lewis Van Lines, the first African-American moving company in the county.
 Together, they raised five children - four girls and one boy; Sharma was the fourth child.
 They were religiously observant Methodists, and the family attended services at Brannen Chapel United Methodist Church in Statesboro.
 Lewis' parents were also very community focused.
 Charlie Lewis was actively involved in many church roles and community organizations.
 Alethia Lewis served as president and state treasurer for the NAACP.

 As a young woman, Lewis was passionate about science, and her first career was as a biologist and chemist.
-She graduated from Mercer University with a Bachelor of Science in biology in 1985.
-She then went on to graduate school, completing a Master of Science degree in biology at the University of West Georgia in 1988.
+She graduated from Mercer University with a Bachelor of Science degree in biology in 1985.
+She went on to graduate school, completing a Master of Science degree in biology at the University of West Georgia in 1988.
 After graduation, she began working as a scientist in corporate settings and academia for a few years.
 She had applied to medical school twice and been denied.
 She applied a third time, but while she was waiting to hear if she had been accepted, her Aunt Essie, a Methodist minister, encouraged her to pursue ministry instead.

 Ordained ministry

-Lewis decided to enter seminary, and earned a Master of Divinity degree with honors, from Gammon Theological Seminary in Atlanta, Georgia.
-Gammon Theological Seminary is affiliated with the UMC and is one of six historically African American theological schools that combine to make up the Interdenominational Theological Center.
+Lewis decided to enter seminary, and earned a Master of Divinity degree with honors from Gammon Theological Seminary in Atlanta, Georgia.
+The seminary is affiliated with the UMC and is one of six historically African American theological schools which combine to make up the Interdenominational Theological Center.

 After earning her degree in 1999, Lewis was ordained.
-She was appointed by her bishop to serve as the associate pastor at Ben Hill UMC, in Atlanta.
+She was appointed by her bishop to serve as the associate pastor at Ben Hill UMC in Atlanta.
 She was later promoted to senior associate pastor at Ben Hill.

-Lewis offered to serve a cross-racial posting, and was next assigned to be the senior pastor for a predominately white congregation, Powers Ferry UMC, in East Cobb, on the outskirts of Marietta, Georgia.
+Lewis offered to serve a cross-racial posting and was next assigned to be the senior pastor for a predominately white congregation, Powers Ferry UMC in East Cobb,\ on the outskirts of Marietta, Georgia.
 She was the first woman to pastor the church, and also the first African American.
 Her next assignment was as senior minister of the Wesley Chapel United Methodist Church in McDonough, Georgia.
 As with Powers Ferry, she was the first woman to be the lead pastor of Wesley Chapel UMC.
 In recognition of her leadership, and the ways in which her ministry enlivened her congregation and helped grow the membership, she was honored with two awards, including the G. Ross Freeman Leadership Award, which had never before been given to a woman.

 Lewis became the district superintendent for the Atlanta-Decatur-Oxford District in the UMC's North Georgia Conference in 2010.